Core curriculum: Four series of lectures on film and television history

-At the end of your core program, you select one of three advanced courses in film or television studies.
+At the end of your core program, you select an advanced course in film or television studies.
 The advanced courses dig deeper into a specific media topic, at the level of the courses attended so far.
 Students choose from a such changing topics as a course on the filmic Robinsonade theme in film studies, or a course on ”documentary formatting” in television studies.
-The goal of the advanced courses is your first independent academic paper at this school, your so-called ”minor seminar paper”.
-It is the qualifying prerequisite for your oral preliminary diploma exam.
+The goal of the advanced courses is your first independent academic paper at this university.
+It is the qualifying prerequisite for your oral exam.

 Main studies: Final courses